A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 As foreigners, especially as non-Spanish speakers we can easily miss the nuances and end up sounding stupid and offensive without wanting to or realizing it.

 In my opinion, learning some popular slang words can be a useful way to enhance your travel experience to Cuba.
-In general, when traveling to Latin American countries, it is always a good idea to learn some basic Spanish.
+In general, when traveling to South America and other Spanish-speaking countries, it is always a good idea to learn some basic Spanish.

 How is Cuban Spanish Different?